node-machine/driver-interface/README.md

 ## When will there be official support in Sails and/or Waterline?

+March, 2017

 ~~Our primary focus at the moment is to finish, test, and document feature-complete implementations of the supported interface layers for MySQL, MongoDB, and PostgreSQL.
 Early versions of some drivers are available as of March 2016.~~

-> ##### Update:
+> ##### ~~Update~~:
->As of early Dec 2016, drivers for MySQL, MongoDB, and PostgreSQL are ready to start beating on.
+>~~As of early Dec 2016, drivers for MySQL, MongoDB, and PostgreSQL are ready to start beating on.
 They've been out for early testing for almost a year now, and the next version of Waterline (v0.13) / Sails (v1.0) will use them from the respective core adapters.
-Meanwhile, the Redis driver, which implements the "Cache" IL (instead of "Queryable") is tentatively ready for production use.
+Meanwhile, the Redis driver, which implements the "Cache" IL (instead of "Queryable") is tentatively ready for production use.~~
 >
-> See https://github.com/treelinehq/waterline-query-docs/issues/2#issuecomment-186622547 for more discussion about the future of this specification and related APIs in Waterline and the Node-Machine project.
+> ~~See https://github.com/treelinehq/waterline-query-docs/issues/2#issuecomment-186622547 for more discussion about the future of this specification and related APIs in Waterline and the Node-Machine project.~~
 >
-> Contributors will be putting the drivers through a lot more testing over the next 2 weeks, at which point they'll go into the Sails v1 prerelease, then into Sails v1 itself.
+> ~~Contributors will be putting the drivers through a lot more testing over the next 2 weeks, at which point they'll go into the Sails v1 prerelease, then into Sails v1 itself.~~

 ## License

-MIT &copy; 2016 [Cody Stoltman](http://github.com/particlebanana), [Mike McNeil](http://github.com/mikermcneil) and contributors
+MIT &copy; 2016-2017 [The Sails Company](http://sailsjs.com/studio), [Cody Stoltman](http://github.com/particlebanana), [Mike McNeil](http://github.com/mikermcneil) and contributors